Aphantasia and Autism: A Comprehensive Guide

 Understanding Aphantasia

 People with aphantasia might describe their thought process as ‘thinking in words’ rather than images.
-They may explain that when they try to imagine a beach scene, for instance, they are aware of the concept – knowing what a beach is, what it feels like to be there, what activities one does on a beach – but they can’t “see” the beach in their mind.
+They may explain that when they try to imagine a beach scene, for instance, they are aware of the concept – knowing what a beach is, what it feels like to be there, and what activities one does on a beach – but they can’t “see” the beach in their mind.
 Aphantasia varies in severity.
 Some people with aphantasia can’t visualize images at all, while others can only do so with great difficulty.
 It can also extend to other senses such as sound, smell, taste, and touch, affecting the ability to imagine these sensations.

 Is Aphantasia a Sensory Processing Disorder?